For ABOG 2021 Qualifying (WRITTEN) Exam Candidates

 If you scored < 200, that means you’re below the mean.
 Although CREOG will not reveal statistics, we have found that your performance level, regardless of your year, will continue.
 In other words, you PGY3s cannot use the excuse of being post call or on the Oncology service as the reason for poor performance.
 You need to be proactive to improve your score during your chief year.
 If you have scored < 200, or worse yet < 190, all three years, you need to take corrective measures to improve your test-taking skills.
 To simply study more is probably not the solution.
 Our Test Taking Skills Online Course will teach you the test-taking methodology, provide CQRPE questions and strategy videos by Dr. Das.
 Just give us a call.

-ABOG no longer reports the score for the written board exam.
-Unfortunately, now the only predictor of your performance is your CREOG score.
+The only predictor of your performance is your CREOG score.
 Therefore, you must take it very seriously.
-Our November 18-22 course is the perfect time to prepare your assault and nail the exam in January.
+Our November 17-21 course is the perfect time to prepare your assault and nail the exam in January.

 Test Taking Tips: